tbarbette/npf/README.md

 sudo pip3 install -r requirements.txt

 ##Tools
-Two main tools come with this performance framework, regression.py for advance regression tests on one repository, and watcher.py to watch one or multiple repositories for any new commit and e-mail output in case of change in performances due to the last commits.
+Three tools come with this performance framework :
+  * regression.py for advance regression tests on one repository
+  * watcher.py to watch one or multiple repositories for any new commit and e-mail output in case of change in performances due to the last commits

-###regression.py
+  * compare.py to compare one testie but accross multiple repository, mainly to compare how different branches/implementations behaves against each others

+###NPF Regressor

 Checkout or update a given repository (described in the repo folder), build Click, and launch the tests discribed in the